pchain-org/pweb3/docs/web3-pi-iban.rst

 .. code-block:: javascript

-    web3.eth.Iban.prototype.toString()
+    web3.pi.Iban.prototype.toString()

-Returns the Ethereum address of the IBAN instance.
+Returns the Pchain address of the IBAN instance.

 -------
 Returns
 -------

-``String``: The Ethereum address of the IBAN
+``String``: The Pchain address of the IBAN

 -------
 Example